radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/edit-user.md

 ![image description](images/edit-deactivate.png)

-You will receive a message requesting confirmation that you would like to deactivate the user.
-Select **Confirm** to continue and deactivate the user.
+You will receive a message confirming deactivation of the user.

 ![image description](images/edit-deactivate-confirmation.png)